Roch-Iskrzycki/SOP-3-Cyber-Security-Pen-Testing-Module/Module_4.md

   - Root

-  - For the telnet login the command used was "telent <IP_ADDRESS>" and the login with root username.
+  - For the telnet login the command used was "telent <IP_ADDRESS>" and loged in with root username.
   ![telnet login](https://github.com/user-attachments/assets/d010ef5c-be6d-4bbf-a9c1-3eed06d0cca2)

   ##Submit Root Flag: